Skip to main content

 Upload criteria or RFP

-Use an existing matrix where available.
+Use an existing criteria matrix where available.
 If not, use the RFP as the source of criteria.

 2